 Resident Services Coordinators: providing one-on-one case management, delivering quality-of-life enhancement to tenants

-The Resident Services Coordinators of Mission Housing assess daily how to best deliver free and voluntary on-site social services — quality-of-life enhancements to our residents, and provide a vibrant, safe and affordable way of living.
+The Resident Services Coordinators of Mission Housing assess daily how to best deliver no-cost, voluntary on-site social services — quality-of-life enhancements to our residents, and provide a vibrant, safe and affordable way of living.
 Some of the services provided in addition to one-on-one, in-house case-management:

 Residents can be challenged to hold onto their affordable housing while managing out-of-pocket costs.
 Resident Services Coordinators help residents access many basic needs resources: help with rent payments, home energy assistance, access to food pantries, food and transportation subsidies and more.
 Eviction prevention counseling is also available to help residents stay sheltered during hardship times.

 The psychiatric and medical well-being of Mission Housing residents is vital to thriving communities.
 Resident Services Coordinators help tenants access a variety of no-cost and low-cost preventative, diagnostic and therapeutic resources.
 Also, Resident Services staff hosts frequent health resource fairs and health education workshops.
 People from surrounding neighborhoods make use of these resources at low- or no-cost.

 Keeping multi-lingual residential communities informed and engaged is important.
 Resident Services Coordinators give particular focus to monolingual families and seniors by providing translation services during one-on-one or community meetings, or even by translating mail.

 Harmonious living can be a challenge to achieve and maintain in a diverse community.
 Resident Services Coordinators provide mediation services, hear grievances, and work hard to prevent escalation of situations between residents.
 Our special needs population also includes individuals with mental illness.
 Mission Housing staffers are trained in how to prevent encounters with these residents from becoming disruptive, problematic or dangerous.